Hokken/fe-tech-test/PROJECT-APPROACH.md

       - error handling
       - optional features

-3. 30 minSubmit the NOTES.md to Claude Code for skeleton implementation and basic folder and file structure
+3. 30 min - Submit the NOTES.md to Claude Code for skeleton implementation and basic folder and file structure

       - Review the code skeleton and make any necessary changes to make sure it is aligned with my initial notes and intended architecture/patterns
       - adjust to my requirements if necessary